Why Santa Barbara? That’s easy!

 Days, featuring great food and music, colorful costumes and elaborate floats, and fun for all ages.

-Santa Barbara contains numerous performing art venues, including the 2,000 seat Arlington Theatre, the largest indoor performance venue in Santa Barbara; the Lobero Theatre, a historic building and favorite venue for small concerns; the Granada Theater, the tallest building downtown, recently remodeled and reopened in March 2008; and the Santa Barbara Bowl, a 4,562 seat amphitheatre used for outdoor concerts, nestled in a picturesque canon northwest of
+Santa Barbara contains numerous performing art venues, including the 2,000 seat Arlington Theatre, the largest indoor performance venue in Santa Barbara; the Lobero Theatre, a historic building and favorite venue for small concerns; the Granada Theater, the tallest building downtown, recently remodeled and reopened in March 2008; and the Santa Barbara Bowl, a 4,562 seat amphitheater used for outdoor concerts, nestled in a picturesque canon northwest of

 The Santa Barbara Museum of Art features an impressive collection of permanent and special exhibits.
 Catch the Santa Barbara Symphony at the newly restored Granada Theater, or watch your favorite stars walk the red carpet outside the